PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 =============
 Booze is the lifeblood of dwarven society.
 Literally so.
 Dwarfs, unless injured, will prefer to drink booze over water 100% of the time.
-If there is no booze, they will drink water, but that often involves dangerous trips to the nearest river, where deadly carp may end your dwarf’s life prematurely.
-DO NOT UNDERESTIMATE THE FISH!
+If there is no booze, they will drink water, and that's terrible.

 Dwarfs without booze also work slower.
 Like me.